yontiii/yontiii.github.io/README.md

 # TECHNOLOGIES USED
 The main technologies used were ***HTML*** and ***CSS***

-#CONTACT INFORMATION
+# CONTACT INFORMATION
-Reach me through my email address: <muasajohn01@gmail.com">
+Reach me through my email address: <muasajohn01@gmail.com>